 When we think of crystals, we usually think of clear rock quartz or mysterious smoky quartz.
 The Binntal contains these different quartz varieties in all different shapes and forms, along with a whole range of other minerals, many of which may be small in size but are often unusual in their form.
-To date, over 270 different mineral types have been found in the Binntal, of which around 130 were found in the world-famous mineral Lengenbach Quarry beyond Fäld.
-The Binntal is the type locality for about forty minerals – meaning they were first identified in the valley.
+To date, over 300 different mineral types have been found in the Binntal, of which around 150 were found in the world-famous mineral Lengenbach Quarry beyond Fäld.
+The Binntal is the type locality for about fifty minerals – meaning they were first identified in the valley.

 Unlike the floral treasures and delightful landscapes which are immediately visible to anyone walking through the valley, the mineral world usually remains hidden to the average eye – under vegetation, scree and stone.
 The knowledge and experience of expert prospectors is needed to discover the mineral rarities.
 Why not take a minerals guided tour with a local expert and learn more about searching for crystals?